 Take a piece of paper and write down the thoughts which spring to mind when you decide you don’t want to clean.

-We all have inner voices which make us procrastinate and destroy our motivation to clean.
+We all have inner voices which make us procrastinate and destroy our motivation to do housework and clean.

 - There’s so much to do